 Professor George Brock

-Professor Brock became Professor and Head of Journalism at City University in September 2009.
+Professor Brock was Head of Journalism at City University 2009-14.

 He began his reporting career at the Yorkshire Evening Press and The Observer, joining The Times in 1981.
 After starting at The Times as a feature writer, he became a features editor and, in 1984, op-ed page editor.

 He was foreign editor, Brussels bureau chief, European Editor, Managing Editor, Saturday Editor and most recently International Editor in a 28-year career at the newspaper.

 Professor Brock is a member of the executive board of the International Press Institute and chairs the IPI's British committee.
 He is also a board member of the World Editors Forum.

 He broadcasts and lectures frequently and reviews for the Times Literary Supplement.

 - Brock, G. (2012).
 Will the Last Reporter Please Turn Out the Lights: the collapse of journalism and what can be done to fix it.
 JOURNALISM STUDIES, 13(4), 657-658. doi: 10.1080/1461670X.2012.704217

 - Brock, G. (2012).
 The Leveson Inquiry: There's a bargain to be struck over media freedom and regulation.
 Journalism, 13(4), 519-528.

 - Brock, G. (2011).
 Freedom fighter among the beehives..
 TLS(5665), 13-13.